ChineseWhyKnees/COM5013-CW1-NHS-Triage-Simulation-22326622/README.md

    ``run_diagnostics`` function.
-This runs a series of performance tests including sorting lists of increasing size, comparing the linked queue to a Python list for dequeue speed, exercising the circular queue’s overflow behaviour and testing the hash map under heavy collision load also and validates data integrity for values exceeding 64-bit architectural limits.
+This runs a series of performance tests including sorting lists of increasing size, comparing the linked queue to a Python list for dequeue speed, exercising the circular queue’s overflow behaviour and testing the hash map under heavy collision load and validates data integrity for values exceeding 64-bit architectural limits.
    It does not alter the main simulation state.

 5. **View & Clear Admin Action Log (Stack Unwind)** – Walks through the